Palaemon (Melicertes): The Child God of the Sea

 What role did Palaemon (Melicertes) play as a sea god?

-As a sea god, Palaemon was worshipped as a protector of sailors and fishermen.
+As a sea god, Palaemon was worshiped as a protector of sailors and fishermen.
 He was often invoked for safe voyages and calm seas, and his myths highlight the Greek belief in divine intervention for those in peril at sea.

 How does the myth of Palaemon (Melicertes) reflect Greek beliefs about mortals becoming gods?